BradMcDanel/thompson-self-replicating-demo/README.md

 - **toy_compiler_trojan.c:** A trojaned compiler that injects a hidden backdoor.
 - **toy_compiler_clean.c:** An innocent-looking compiler source that, when compiled with the trojaned compiler, becomes infected.

-This demo embodies Thompson’s insight: even if source code appears clean, a compiler can hide and perpetuate malicious behavior.
+This demo embodies Thompson’s insight: even if source code is clean, a precompiled binary (compiler) can hide and perpetuate malicious behavior.

 ---